TomShacham/http4js/README.md

  */
 ```

-#### History and Design
+## History and Design

-http4js is a port of [http4k](https://github.com/http4k/http4k): an HTTP toolkit written in Kotlin that enables the serving and consuming of HTTP services in a functional and consistent way.
-Inspiration for http4js is entirely thanks to [David Denton](https://github.com/daviddenton) and [Ivan Sanchez](https://github.com/s4nchez).
-Thanks!
+http4js is a port of [http4k](https://github.com/http4k/http4k):
+an HTTP toolkit written in Kotlin that enables the serving and

-If you wrote a thin API layer that translated the wire representation of HTTP into a few domain objects: Request, Response and Routing, and translated back again, you essentially wind up with the whole of http4js.
+consuming of HTTP services in a functional and consistent way.

 This seemingly basic idea is the beauty and power of http4js and the SaaF (Server as a Function) concept.

 We translate a wire request into a Request object.
-Our server is a function from Request -> Response, we translate a Response to a wire response.
+Our server is a function from Request -> Promise<Response>.
+We translate a Response to a wire response.

-We write all our routing logic with our ResourceRouting domain object.
+We write all our routing logic with our Routing domain object.
+This object allows us to serve requests in memory, or over the wire.

-Hence we can run server in memory and test our entire stack and therefore the only added benefit of functional testing is to test the translation between wire and domain.
+Hence the only added benefit of functional testing is to test the translation between wire and domain.

-We inject all of our dependencies to our Server so testing using fakes is easy peasy.
-We can even write simple fakes of external dependencies and spin them up in memory.

 #### Contributing